-We've compiled research data on the top website builders; comparing and ranking them on everything from responsive design, to SEO, value for money and even overall popularity.
+Compare and rank the best website builders (all free to start and cheap to maintain) on everything from responsive design, to SEO, value for money and even overall popularity.

 Because each website builder comes with its own design features, specialized functionality, strengths and weaknesses, it's important to be able to quickly analyze which platform meets the specific needs of your website.

-Start with one of the most popular website builders for a painless, quick and cheap setup.
+Start for free with any of the most popular website builders that are easy to maintain and cheap to operate.

 WordPress powers approximately one third of all websites on the Internet.